10 years of Kawasaki W800 ownership - an honest review

 By far the most annoying thing about W800 ownership is the constant fight with surface rust on the chrome components.
 I often used special chrome polish, but even then it's a losing battle.
 The exhaust headers are obviously the most hard hit place, but there are tiny flecks of rust everywhere there is chrome - the handle bars, guards, mirrors.
 To be honest it's a real pain.

 The rubber indicator stalks don't like the sun and have started to crack.
 They still function fine but don't look as good as they should.
 Furthermore, I've not been able to find a replacement easily.
-Similarly with the tail light: the plastic has become faded over time.
+Similarly with the tail light: the plastic lens has become dull and faded over time.

 There is also what appears to be a kind of hard, plastic-like film on the engine crankcase.
 It's starting to peel.
-I don't know what this is or what it's meant to be - I'm guessing it's meant to protect the smoother parts of the engine from stone chips.
+I don't know what it's purpose is - I'm guessing it's meant to protect the smoother parts of the engine from stone chip, but it's starting to look a bit rough.

 In summary